-Visualisation packages for sounder data are a very valuable tool for research and training.
+The RTSP working group noted that visualisation packages for sounder data are a very valuable tool for research and training.

-Recommendation 25: The group encourage their development and maintenance.
+Recommendation 25: The group encourage the development and maintenance of visualization packages.

-Action RTSP-24: James Hocking to communicate information about how to obtain the RTTOV GUI visualisation package and link it to, on the RTSP-WG website
+Action RTSP-24: James Hocking to communicate information about how to obtain the RTTOV GUI visualisation package and link it to the RTSP-WG website.